zhanglab/psamm/docs/tutorial/fpp.rst

 GEMs often contain some representations of cellular compartments.
-At the most basic level this might just include an intracellular and extracellular compartment, but in more complex models additional compartments such as the periplasm in bacteria or the mitochondria in eukaryotes can be included to represent more complex metabolic processes. `PSAMM-Vis` can show these compartments in the final image through the use of the ``--compartment`` argument.
-If the compartment information is not defined in the model.yaml file then the the command will attempt to automatically detect the organization of the compartments by examining the reaction equations in the model.
+At the most basic level this might just include an intracellular and extracellular compartment, but in more complex models, additional compartments, such as periplasm in bacteria or mitochondria in eukaryotes, need to be included to represent more complex metabolic processes. `PSAMM-Vis` can show these compartments in the final image through the use of the ``--compartment`` argument.
+If the compartment information is not defined in the model.yaml file, then, the command will attempt to automatically detect the organization of the compartments by examining the reaction equations in the model.
 This process cannot always accurately predict the compartment organization though.
-To overcome this problem it is better to define the compartment organization in the model.yaml file.
+To overcome this problem, it is better to define the compartment organization in the model.yaml file.
 This can be done by adding a new ``compartments`` sections into the model.yaml file like so: